techtown-training/kubernetes-advanced/student/labs/lab-01/pods.md

 - Create the pod based on the previous YAML (kubectl apply -f).
 - Is it working?
 If not, fix the problem.
 Do you need to delete the pod?
-- How many nodes are in the `webapp` pod?
+- How many containers are in the `webapp` pod?
 - Create a new pod with a container using the image `redis`.